AJ-Ferguson123/Portfolio3/content/pages/about.md

 - [illlustrations](https://illlustrations.co/)
 - A few other packages

-## How to set up your own blog using this as a template
+## How to set up your own blog or portfolio using this as a template

 *To Do*